itcssec/ProActiveSecuritySuite/readme.txt

 Modified CSS and table configurations to ensure that all buttons and content fit neatly within their respective columns, enhancing the overall aesthetics and usability of the plugin interface.
 Disabled sorting on checkbox columns and adjusted column widths to optimize the display of data and controls within the tables.

+= 1.5.2 =

+New Features:

+Exclude User Roles from Captured Traffic Data (Premium Feature)

+Description: Administrators can now select one or more WordPress user roles to exclude from traffic logging in the Captured Traffic Data.
+This feature enhances privacy and control by preventing the logging of traffic data for trusted users or specific roles, such as administrators or editors.
+How to Use: Navigate to the plugin's settings page under the "Exclude Roles from Captured Traffic" section (available for premium users).
+Select the roles you wish to exclude from logging and save the settings.
+Improvements:

+AbuseIPDB Data Display Enhancement

+Resolved an issue where AbuseIPDB data (Country Code, Usage Type, ISP, Confidence Score) was not displayed on every row for IP addresses appearing multiple times in the Captured Traffic table.
+Now, when AbuseIPDB data is fetched for an IP address, all existing entries with that IP in the Captured Traffic table are updated to reflect the latest data.
+Code Compliance and Optimization

+Ensured all new code follows WordPress coding standards and best practices.
+Implemented proper sanitization, validation, and use of WordPress APIs for enhanced security and performance.
+Important Notes:

+Premium Access Required: The new feature to exclude user roles from traffic logging is available only in the premium version of the plugin.
+Free users will see a notice indicating that the feature is available upon upgrading.

+Action Required: After upgrading to version 1.5.2, premium users should review the new settings:

+Go to the plugin settings page.
+Under the "Exclude Roles from Captured Traffic" section, select the user roles you wish to exclude.
+Save the settings to apply the changes.
+No Impact on Existing Settings: Existing configurations and data are not affected by this update.
+However, reviewing the new settings is recommended to take full advantage of the new features.

+Compatibility: This update is fully compatible with WordPress versions up to the latest release as of [Current Date].

+Upgrade Instructions:

+Backup Your Site: It's always good practice to back up your WordPress site before performing any updates.

+Update the Plugin:

+Navigate to your WordPress dashboard.
+Go to Plugins > Installed Plugins.
+Find "Wordfence to Cloudflare" in the list.
+Click on "Update Now" to upgrade to version 1.5.2.
+Review New Settings (Premium Users):

+After the update, go to Settings > WTC Settings.
+Navigate to the "Exclude Roles from Captured Traffic" section.
+Select the roles to exclude and save your settings.